elandsma/ThisIsTheGwei/README.md

 ```

-Now, in the terminal, run the following command:
+Now, in the terminal, run the following command from the root of the application directory:
 ```sh
 $ docker-compose up
 ```